ACCDB Password Recovery

 |Intel® Core™ i3

 |~3 000 000 p/s||~6 000 000 p/s||~12 000 000 p/s||~7 500 000 p/s|

 |~30 p/s||~60 p/s||~130 p/s||~135 p/s|

-Intel HD and Iris Graphics: Intel integrated GPUs starting from HD Graphics 4000 can be used for password recovery acceleration.
-Integrated GPUs are not so powerful in comparison to dedicated (discrete) devices and often overlooked but can add up to 30% to CPU performance.
+Modern integrated GPUs (like Intel HD and Iris Graphics) can be used for password recovery acceleration.
+Integrated GPUs are not as powerful as dedicated (discrete) devices and often overlooked but can add up to 30% to CPU performance.

-AMD GPUs are very "password recovery friendly" and consistent despite architecture change from VLIW5 to VLIW4 and now to GCN.
+AMD GPUs are very "password recovery friendly" and consistent with architecture change from VLIW5 to VLIW4 and now to GCN.
 You can expect approximately 750 p/s per every CU running at 1000Mhz for Access 2010 and 130 p/s per CU for Access 2013-2016.

 |+ AMD GPU:|

 It is important to mention that AMD and NVIDIA architectures are quite different and although AMD per CU performance is lower, there are more CUs per card in a similar price range.
-Moreover GPU performance is somewhat variable with number of factors including GPU/CPU combination and even driver version.
+Moreover GPU performance is somewhat variable with number of factors including GPU/CPU combination and even a driver version.
 Please contact us if your recovery speed is noticeable different from the data above.

 Trial version allows you to setup and test run any password search for up to 15 min per run.
 Recovered passwords are hidden behind the asterisks "***".